tesommer/FreeCrumbs/Building/Home/README.md

 #### Macro script reference

-This is a list of macro script commands.
+This is a list of macro-script commands.
 For any integer parameter written in &lt;angles&gt;, either an integer literal or variable name may be used.
 For any image parameter in angles, either an image variable or location may be used.
 Optional parameters are surrounded by [square brackets].
 A parameter followed by